OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 15\.
 Jas.
 2:14-26.
 </small>

-These are they that accumulate false teachers who entice them with new teachings<sup>16</sup> that cause them to fall into debauchery<sup>17</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>18</sup> Everyone has sin (1Jn.
-1:8–10), but not everyone pursues lifestyles of indulgent sin (1Jn.
-3:6-10).
-Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that *&ldquo;practices&rdquo;* sin, because the Son of God holds them securely, and the evil one cannot touch them (1Jn.
-5:18).
+These are they that accumulate false teachers who entice them with new teachings<sup>16</sup> that cause them to fall into debauchery<sup>17</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>18</sup> Everyone has sin,<sup>19</sup> but not everyone pursues lifestyles of indulgent sin.<sup>20</sup> Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;practices&rdquo; sin, because the Son of God holds them securely, and the evil one cannot touch them.<sup>21</sup>

 <small>
 16\.
 2Tim.
 4:3-4.<br>
 17\.
 2Pet.
 2:1-2.<br>
 18\.
 Jud.
-4.
+4.<br>
+19\.
+1Jn.
+1:8–10.<br>
+20\.
+1Jn.
+3:6-10.<br>
+21\.
+1Jn.
+5:18.
 </small>

-A person who claims Christianity but denies repentance has likely apostatized, for it is impossible for them to return to repentance,<sup>19</sup> and yet nothing is impossible for God.<sup>20</sup> If they truly trust in Christ then we should assume that the Good Shepherd has returned them to the fold;<sup>21</sup> they will turn from unbelief or false-idols and repent in sincere contrition.<sup>5</sup>
+A person who claims Christianity but denies repentance has likely apostatized, for it is impossible for them to return to repentance,<sup>22</sup> and yet nothing is impossible for God.<sup>23</sup> If they truly trust in Christ then we should assume that the Good Shepherd has returned them to the fold;<sup>24</sup> they will turn from unbelief or false-idols and repent in sincere contrition.<sup>5</sup>

 <small>
-19\.
+22\.
 Heb.
 6:4-6; 10:26-31.<br>
-20\.
+23\.
 Matt.
 19:26; Mk.
 10:27; Luk.
 1:37.<br>
-21\.
+24\.
 Matt.
 18:12-14; Luk.
 15:4-7.
 </small>

 <br>